SharePoint/sp-dev-docs/docs/sp-add-ins/complete-basic-operations-using-sharepoint-rest-endpoints.md

-## Reading data with the SharePoint 2013 REST interface
+## Reading data with the SharePoint REST interface
 <a name="ReadingData"> </a>

-To use the REST capabilities that are built into SharePoint 2013, you construct a RESTful HTTP request, using the OData standard, which corresponds to the client object model API you want to use.
-Each SharePoint entity is exposed at an endpoint on the SharePoint 2013 site that you are targeting, and its metadata is represented in either XML or JSON format.
+To use the REST capabilities that are built into SharePoint, you construct a RESTful HTTP request, using the OData standard, which corresponds to the client object model API you want to use.
+Each SharePoint entity is exposed at an endpoint on the SharePoint site that you are targeting, and its metadata is represented in either XML or JSON format.
 You can make the HTTP requests in any language, including but not limited to JavaScript and C#.